 • While often cluttered, occasionally valuable insights or warnings are found.

-(Go to the VirusTotal site → Upload your file or search the file hash/url → Click on the 'Details' tab → Scroll down until you see the 'Community' tab.)
+(Go to the VirusTotal site → Upload your file or search the file hash/url → Click on the 'Community' tab.)

 If you have any feedback you want to give me, please fill in a form here.